Sunday, October 20, 2024

-Regarding Trump (and Stone)
+Regarding Trump (and Stone) from July 2020

 This is a follow-on to a previous essay about freeing Roger Stone, which Trump did earlier tonight.
 My arguments in that essay have not really changed.
 Where some people see rule of law issues, others see using obstruction, et al, as a way to punish someone when their resistance to being investigated is easier to prove than whatever they were being investigated for.
 Perhaps, these "rule of law" penalties should only be imposed if the underlying crime is proved as well.
 A similar argument can be made on civil asset forfeiture.
 Instead of convicting someone of drug crimes, we just take their stuff in civil court.
 This might be a thing in dealing with Trump's financial crimes.
 Indeed, it would be apt punishment.